Icewav3/Cpp-Projects/ReactorSim/Reference/reactor_proposal_v2.md

 # Nuclear Reactor Control Panel Simulator 🏭⚛️

 //TODO part 2 & rest of 3

-**Disclaimer:**

-Binary language models were used in writing this proposal overseen & guided by a Biological-based language model.

 ## Project Overview

 A real-time analog-style nuclear reactor control panel simulation game built in C++ with Raylib.
 Players manage a